GimVic-app/GimVic-android/README.md

-Project files for GimVic app
+Project files for GimVic app.
+App avalible on Google Play.